epiccoleman/advent_of_code_ex/notes_2021.md

 probably need a function to shift a grid to a new origin (translate)

-print - have some ideas for this, basically to_strs but allow a bit more customization of the print, could make it less useless. probably leave this for another time though.
+print - have some ideas for this, basically to_strs but allow a bit more customization of the print, could make it less useless. probably leave this for another time though. from_ functions - maybe eventually take a config to set origin, for now, they assume 0,0

 ## further down the grid rabbit hole